+The responsibilities of the Vice President for Public Relations are as follows:

+1. Prepare a weekly email to be sent over email to the entire undergraduate student body each week with the agenda.
+(Undergraduates may choose to opt-out of this email listserv.)
+In addition, the Vice President of Public Relations is responsible for up to two additional communications with the undergraduate student body per month when information must be disseminated in a timely manner.

-- The responsibilities of the Vice President for Public Relations are as follows: - 1.
-Serve as editor of SA newsletter to be sent over email to the entire undergraduate student body at least two times/semester.
-The newsletter should include the current month's accomplishments and next month's plans, accompanied by the name of a contact person to whom comments and questions may be addressed.
-Maintain contact with Student Assembly alumni through distribution of the biannual Student Assembly newsletter to any interested alumni. - 2.
-Consult with the Director of Elections regarding elections' advertising. - 3.
-Co-Chair Communications and Outreach Committee.
-Propose communication yearly budget by last meeting in September. - 4.
-Arrange all advertising, postering, banners, etc. - 5.
-Serve as a liaison to the Cornell Daily Sun including: ensure all SA meetings, forums, committee meetings, etc. are listed in Sun Daybook; respond with letters to the editor, etc. to inaccurate editorials, articles, and letters published in the Sun.
-Remain in contact with Sun beat reporters. - 6.
-Advertise all resolutions to the general student community. - 7.
-Promote student advocacy role that the SA can play on campus. - 8.
-Establish and maintain relations with college newsletters, other University publications and CUINFO, and provide copy for placement therein. - 9.
-Oversee the Technology Committee by assisting and advising the committee chairs and attending meetings as necessary.
+2. Consult with the Director of Elections regarding elections' advertising.

+3. Co-Chair Communications and Outreach Committee.
+Propose communication yearly budget by last meeting in September.

+4. Arrange all advertising, postering, banners, etc.

+5. Serve as a liaison to the Cornell Daily Sun induding: ensure all SA meetings, forums, committee meetings, etc are listed in Sun Daybook; respond with letters to the editor, etc to inaccurate editorials, articles, and letters published in the Sun.
+Remain in contact with Sun beat reporters.

+6. Advertise all resolutions to the general student community.

+7. Promote student advocacy role that the SA can play on campus.

+8. Establish and maintain relations with college newsletters, other University publications and CUINFO, and provide copy for placement therein.

+9. Oversee the Technology Committee by assisting and advising the committee chairs and attending meetings as necessary.